AWOU/Interactive-Brokers-API-Examples/README.md

 ## Before You Get Started:

-Make sure to install the Interactive Brokers API at http://interactivebrokers.github.io/ and read their instructions for installing it because it is a manual pip install.
+1. Install the Interactive Brokers API at http://interactivebrokers.github.io/

-NOTE: This code is using the official Interactive Brokers API (version 9.73) for python.
+2. Enable API access in the Trader Workstation (TWS) application

 ## General Notes: